TheKikGen/USBMidiKliK4x4/README.md

 # NEWS

+## Midi transformation pipelines (22 March 2020) ###

+I'm currently working on a powerfull new feature allowing to modify an incoming midi message via a "pipeline".
+A pipeline can be seen as a chain of transformation function,e.g., transpose notes, split, map channel to another, map CC, etc....
+The RC1 will be delivered around end of March.
+Have a look at the MIDITRANS branch.

 ## Build 2.191207.1818 is ready (07 December 2019) ###

 Update tool is included.
 Unzip and launch the UMK_BluePillUpdate.bat file (Windows only currently).